Analysis of [68Ga]NODAGA-exendin-4 PET data

 Chelators are commonly conjugated to the free amine of a C-terminally attached lysine or cysteine of exendin-4.
 In addition, exendin-4 possesses naturally two lysines at positions 12 and 27, which could be used as conjugation sites, although that may affect the binding affinity, internalization, metabolism, and excretion rate (Jodal et al., 2014).
 NODAGA can chelate many radiometals, including 68Ga, 111In, 64Cu, and Al18F.
 When the two lysine positions (12 and 27) where used to attach NODAGA, and compared to ligand where NODAGA was attached to terminally added lysine (40), all ligands showed favourable kinetics and specific uptake (Jodal et al., 2014).

-Exendin-4 labelled with 68Ga and other radiometals show high non-specific uptake in the kidneys, which leads to high radiation dose.
+Exendin-4 labelled with 68Ga and other radiometals show high non-specific uptake in the kidneys, which may lead to to high radiation dose.
 Iodine-labelled exendin-4 ligands cause lower dose to kidneys, but radiation dose to thyroid may become significant.
 18F-labelled exendin-4 tracers show lower radioactivity in the kidneys (Mikkola et al., 2016; Dialer et al., 2018).
-Although the absorbed dose to the kidneys is of concern in 68Ga-labelled exendin-4 studies, a dosimetry study has shown that repeated scans in humans with [68Ga]Ga-DO3A-VS-Cys40-exendin-4 are possible (Selvaraju et al., 2015), and automated GMP compliant production for this tracer has been developed (Velikyan et al., 2017).
+Despite of the initial concerns of the absorbed dose to the kidneys, effective radiation doses with [68Ga]NODAGA-exendin-4 were found to be low for adults and children, allowing repeated examinations (Boss et al., 2020).
+Repeated scans in humans are possible also with [68Ga]Ga-DO3A-VS-Cys40-exendin-4 (Selvaraju et al., 2015).

 Ex vivo autoradiography has shown that [68Ga]NODAGA-exendin-4 uptake is localized in macrophage-rich, GLP-1R-positive atherosclerotic lesions in the aorta of atherosclerotic and diabetic mice (Ståhle et al., 2017).
 PET imaging in myocardial infarction model in rats has shown that GLP-1R is upregulated during healing, and autoradiography confirmed that [68Ga]NODAGA-exendin-4 uptake correlated with the amount of CD68-positive macrophages in the infarcted region (Ståhle et al., 2018).